LaithAli28/azure-network-protocols/README.md

 </p>
 <p>
-Observing ICMP Traffic.
-We start by typing icmp all lower case in the green search bar and pressing "Enter".
-This tells Wireshark to filter out all inbound and outbound traffic except for ICMP Traffic.
-We will now be able to see the ICMP packets captured.
+Observing ICMP Traffic: In Wireshark, type "icmp" in the green search bar at the top and press Enter.
+This filters all but IMCP traffic.
 </p>
 <br />